Jeff Sarwer: Searching For Bobby Fischer

-In 1993 the film Searching for Bobby Fischer was released and Jeff Sarwer's character was portrayed as "Jonathan Poe".
+In 1993 the film Searching for Bobby Fischer was released and Sarwer's character was portrayed as "Jonathan Poe".
 In the film's final game, Poe declined the offer of a draw and eventually lost.
 In reality, Sarwer declined the draw offer by Josh Waitzkin, but the game ended in a draw (because of insufficient material) a few moves later.
 Under tournament tie-breaking rules, Waitzkin was determined to have played more challenging opponents during the overall competition and was awarded first place, but they were declared US Primary School co-champions.
-At the time that the game was played, Sarwer was 7 and Waitzkin 9 years old.
+At the time that the game was played, Sarwer was seven and Waitzkin nine years old.